MrSaiKiran79/MrSaiKiran79/README.md

-- 👋 Hi, I’m @MrSaiKiran79
+- 👋 Hi, I’m @Sai Kiran
-- 👀 I’m interested in CyberSecurity...
-- 🌱 I’m currently learning Btech...
+- 👀 Gradute In the Stream of Computer Scince Engineerin- CyberSecurity
+- Skilled on Python and Testing
+- 🌱 Working In Wipro As a Associate .
-- 📫 How to reach me </kondojusaikiran78@gmail.com/>
+- 📫 How to reach me </kondojusaikiran213@gmail.com/>

 <!---
 MrSaiKiran79/MrSaiKiran79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.